miruku1214/APK-SignatureKiller/README.md

 ```smali
 invoke-static {p0}, Lcom/SignatureKiller/Main;->Hook(Landroid/content/Context;)V
 ```
-- After signing and installing the modded APK, confirm if it passes the signature verification.
+- After signing and installing the modded APK, check if it passes the signature check.